URI-ABD/cakes-paper/reviewer-response.md

 terminology and notation for a data structure and apply it consistently to their data structure.

+*we fixed this in pancakes, just backport it*

 The authors appear to use the terms similarity and distance interchangeably, though they are certainly different.
 In particular, a similarity is a measure (nominally, non-negative) that is (ideally) larger